|

 Investment Choices

-Moomoo only offers self-directed accounts.
-The broker doesn’t provide a wide variety of account types, such as joint or custodial accounts.
-At this time, only individual taxable accounts are available.
+moomoo offers only self-directed accounts.
+The broker-dealer does not provide a broad range of account types, such as joint or custodial accounts.
+Currently, only individual taxable accounts can be opened.

-In its self-directed accounts, Moomoo offers the following investment products:
+In its self-directed accounts, moomoo offers these products:

 Options